mpasternak/rollbar_to_freshdesk/README.md

 - Creates a corresponding ticket in Freshdesk via API
 - Returns immediately to Rollbar (always returns 200 OK)

+## Design Philosophy

+This code is intentionally written using **only Python standard library** with zero external dependencies.
+No pip install required, no virtualenv needed - just Python 3.10+.

+**Note**: This code would be significantly cleaner and easier to read using Flask for the server and requests for HTTP calls.
+However, the stdlib-only approach was chosen for maximum portability and minimal deployment complexity.
+You can drop this single file on any server with Python and it just works.

 ## Requirements

 - Python 3.10+ (uses only standard library)